Skip to the main content.

 Enhance your customer interactions and drive business success.

 The Target Operating Model (TOM) is an aspirational representation of how an organization should operate in the future to achieve its strategic goals.
 Unlike the current operating model, which reflects the existing structure, the TOM focuses on optimizing processes, people, technology, and systems to create effective alignment between business strategy and operations.
-This concept becomes crucial in a changing business environment, where adaptation and agility are key to maintaining a competitive advantage.
+This concept becomes fundamental in a changing business environment, where adaptability and agility are key to maintaining a competitive edge.
 This essay explores when it is necessary to implement a new TOM, its strategic relevance for improving customer experience, and its impact on business performance.

-An organization's ability to adapt and anticipate new market demands is critical to its success.
-In this context, the Target Operating Model (TOM) emerges as an essential tool to align operations with long-term strategic goals.
-Unlike a traditional operating model, which reflects how an organization functions in its current state, the TOM is an aspirational vision of how a company should operate in the future to maximize its efficiency, agility, and responsiveness.
+An organization’s ability to adapt and anticipate new market demands is crucial to its success.
+In this context, the Target Operating Model (TOM) is presented as an essential tool for aligning operations with long-term strategic goals.
+Unlike a traditional operating model, which reflects how an organization functions in its current state, the TOM is an aspirational vision of how a company should operate in the future to maximize efficiency, agility, and responsiveness.

-The TOM becomes a key enabler in sectors where digital transformation, customer personalization, and resource optimization are critical to maintaining competitiveness.
-Beyond simple process improvements, a well-designed TOM allows organizations to structure their operations to deliver a better customer experience, reduce operational costs, and generate a positive impact on financial results.
-However, implementing a new TOM is not a simple process and requires a rigorous evaluation of when it is necessary to update or redesign the operating model to meet current challenges.
+The TOM becomes a key enabler in industries where digital transformation, customer personalization, and resource optimization are critical to maintaining competitiveness.
+Beyond simple process improvement, a well-designed TOM enables organizations to structure their operations to deliver better customer experiences, reduce operational costs, and positively impact financial results.
+However, implementing a new TOM is not a simple process and requires a rigorous assessment of when it is necessary to update or redesign the operating model to meet current challenges.

-This essay addresses when it is necessary to implement a new TOM, considering both the internal and external factors driving this decision.
-It will explore the key indicators that signal the need for change, as well as the tools and methodologies that help define and optimize the TOM.
-Additionally, it will examine the impact of an optimized operating model on customer experience and business performance, with a focus on the technological and market trends shaping the future of business operations.
+This essay addresses when it is necessary to implement a new TOM, considering both the internal and external factors that drive this decision.
+It explores key indicators that signal the need for change, as well as the tools and methodologies that enable the definition and optimization of the TOM.
+Additionally, it examines the impact of an optimized operating model on customer experience and business performance, focusing on the technological and market trends that will shape the future of business operations.

 The Importance of a TOM Aligned with Business Strategy